-Besides those listed below, there are also constraints specific to each externally managed portfolio that are available on the ONE Investment website.
+Besides those listed below, there may also be constraints specific to each externally managed portfolio that govern how they are invested by the external investment manager.

-7.1 Environmental, Social and Governance (ESG) Investing
+6.1 Environmental, Social and Governance (ESG) Investing

-ONE JIB supports ESG investing and incorporates those principles into its investment decision-making through its due diligence processes when choosing External Portfolio Managers.
+ONE JIB supports ESG investing and incorporates those principles into its investment decision-making through its due diligence processes when choosing and evaluating External Portfolio Managers.
 External Portfolio Managers are assessed for their ESG policies.
 ONE JIB recognizes the practical difficulties of negative screening, whereby securities are excluded based on the nature of their business.
 ONE JIB's preference is to integrate social responsibility into the investment process with the intent of influencing companies to change their behaviour where appropriate.
 ONE JIB's approach will necessarily vary by External Portfolio Manager based on a number of factors, including the degree of control exercised by ONE JIB, contractual restrictions and the nature of the investment.
 Accommodating all requests for specific ESG considerations may not be possible due to availability, costs or other factors.

-7.2 Securities Lending
+6.2 Securities Lending

 Investment Funds that are controlled by an External Portfolio Manager may engage in securities lending if their policies permit such an action.
-ONE JIB intends to consider securities lending and may introduce a formalized policy to allow securities lending.

-7.3 Derivatives
+6.3 Derivatives

-ONE JIB does not intend that derivative be used in the investment of Long-Term Funds for speculative purposes or to apply leverage to the portfolios for non-hedging purposes.
-In certain cases, Long-Term Funds are invested in underlying funds where the External Portfolio Manager is authorized under the constituting documents of such underlying funds to use derivatives.
+ONE JIB does not intend that derivatives be used in the investment of Long-Term Funds for speculative purposes or to apply leverage to the portfolios for non-hedging purposes.
+In certain cases, Long-Term Money is invested in underlying funds where the External Portfolio Manager is authorized under the constituting documents of such underlying funds to use derivatives.
 In such cases, the External Portfolio Manager shall provide written notice of its intended use of derivatives and the contents of such notice shall be satisfactory to ONE JIB.
 Generally, use of derivatives will be permitted where for so long as the derivative instrument or agreement is outstanding, the investment portfolio has a long position or other offsetting position in the underlying asset.
 For example, derivative instruments may be used for currency hedging, to change portfolio duration or in covered call strategies.